SquareSquash/cocoa/README.md

 * Both targets have a build script that grabs the current Git revision of the project and writes it to a file in the application bundle.
 This is how the application knows which Git revision to report exceptions under.
+* The path "@loader_path/../Frameworks" was added to the application's Runpath Search Paths build setting.
+This allows it to find the embedded SquashCocoa framework.

 Sub-Licenses
 ------------